EU court rule that Google must remove inaccurate search data if asked - ExBulletin

 They asked Google to remove search results based on their name.
 The search results contained links to certain articles criticizing the group’s investment model, which contained inaccurate claims.
 But the tech giant has refused to do so, according to the CJEU, “claiming that it is unaware of whether the information contained in those articles is accurate.”

-Note: In its accreditation to administrators, the CJEU ruled that such evidence need not be “the result of a judicial decision made against the website publisher.”
+Note: In the German case, the CJEU ruled that such evidence need not be “the result of a judicial decision made against the website publisher.”

-According to the ruling, those seeking to remove online data need only provide “evidence reasonably required to find it.”
+According to the ruling, those seeking to remove online data need only provide “evidence reasonably required to attempt to find it.”

 A Google spokesperson said in a statement: “Since 2014, we have worked hard to realize the right to be forgotten in Europe and to strike a sensible balance between people’s right to access information and their privacy.
 Yes, according to Reuters.